Parable of the Hidden Treasure

-The Parable of the Hidden Treasure is a well known parable of Jesus, which appears in Matthew 13:44, and illustrates the great value of the Kingdom of Heaven.
-It immediately precedes the parable of the Pearl, which has a similar theme.
+The Parable of the Hidden Treasure is a parable of Jesus which appears in Matthew 13:44 and illustrates the great value of the Kingdom of Heaven.
+It immediately precedes the parable of the pearl, which has a similar theme.
 The parable has been depicted by artists such as Rembrandt.

 Narrative

 The brief parable of the hidden treasure is as follows:

-The setting here presupposes that someone has buried a treasure and later died.
+The setting presupposes that someone has buried a treasure.
 The current owner of the field is unaware of its existence.
-The finder, perhaps a farm labourer, is entitled to it, but is unable to conveniently extract it unless he buys the field.
+The finder is unable to conveniently extract it unless he buys the field.
 For a peasant, such a discovery of treasure represented the "ultimate dream."

 Interpretation

-This parable is interpreted as illustrating the great value of the Kingdom of Heaven, and thus has a similar theme to the parable of the pearl.
-John Nolland comments that the good fortune reflected in the "finding" reflects a "special privilege," and a source of joy, but also reflects a challenge, just as the man in the parable gives up all that he has, in order to lay claim to the greater treasure he has found.
+This parable is interpreted as illustrating the great value of the Kingdom of Heaven and thus has a similar theme to the parable of the pearl.
+John Nolland comments that the good fortune reflected in the "finding" reflects a "special privilege," and a source of joy, but also reflects a challenge, just as the man in the parable gives up all that he has in order to lay claim to the greater treasure he has found.

 John Calvin writes of this parable: